snowplow-archive/snowplow.github.com/_posts/2017-03-06-gcp-dataflow-streaming-example-project-0.1.0-released.md

 <h3>Step 3: Create your Pub/Sub topic</h3>

 We're going to set up the Pub/Sub topic.
 Your first step is to create a topic and verify that it was successful.
-Use the following command to create a stream named "my-stream":
+Use the following command to create a topic named "test-topic":

 {% highlight bash %}
 $ inv create_pubsub_topic --topic-name=test-topic